xcoder123/SvgToGcode/README.md

 There are still many features I would like to implement and I belive are quite mandatory for succesful project:

--Filling
+- Filling
--Support line width, could be viewed as filling algorithm -Automatic line invisibility test (detect where lines shouldn't be visible -Scaling of the image
+- Support line width, could be viewed as filling algorithm
+- Automatic line invisibility test (detect where lines shouldn't be visible
+- Scaling of the image
--Improved longest path algorithm, for example use djekstra algorithm to find the longest path -Construct a new algorithm to detect the shortest path between multiple elements -Support of multiple pictures in one workspace
+- Improved longest path algorithm, for example use djekstra algorithm to find the longest path
+- Construct a new algorithm to detect the shortest path between multiple elements
+- Support of multiple pictures in one workspace

 Maybe the code for svg parsing will be useful for someone.